 On the surface, romance can seem like an easy genre to write in.
-However, I can assure you that knowing how to write a romance novel takes skill and practice.
+However, knowing how to write a compelling romance novel takes skill and practice.

 Writing a romance novel takes just as much time, effort, and planning as any other piece of fiction.
 Following these steps will make the process easier for you, especially if it’s your first novel:

 - Create the setting

 - Choose a novel writing tool

 - Use plot devices

 While it may not require the extensive research and worldbuilding that a fantasy novel does, that doesn’t mean it’s easy.
 If you’re going to write a fantasy romance or a successful romance you do need to learn how to write a novel well.